Bachelor of Physics

 - Radar project manager

-- Radar system designer
+- Detection system designer

 - High school physics, astrophysics teacher